Our valued partners

 Community Health and Development Society, Nepal

-CHDS Nepal is a registered non government, and not for profit organisation.
-It aims to improve health and strengthen economic development opportunities for marginalized, indigenous people of many different communities within Nepal.
+CHDS Nepal was a registered non government, and not for profit organisation.
+It aimed to improve health and strengthen economic development opportunities for marginalized, indigenous people of many different communities within Nepal.

 The Australian Government (1999-2011) funded the Housing for Health equivalent, the Fixing Houses for Better Health program.
 From 2005 they also funded a comprehensive, applied research and development program proposed by Healthabitat.

-The Government has produced 3 editions of the National Indigenous Housing Guide and have contracted the Australian Institute of Health and Welfare to manage all data produced from Housing for Health and Fixing Houses for Better Health projects to assist health and housing researchers.
+From 1999 to 2007 the Government produced 3 editions of the National Indigenous Housing Guide and in later years contracted the Australian Institute of Health and Welfare to manage all data produced from Housing for Health and Fixing Houses for Better Health projects to assist health and housing researchers.
+The change of Government in 2007 saw the last of the National Indigenous Housing Guides and the stopping of the Housing for Health program nationally in 2011.

 Department of Families, Housing, Community Services and Indigenous Affairs (FaHCSIA)